 Goal setting is an important part of starting and growing a small business.
-In fact, goal setting can play an important role in many different parts of your business, from starting a business to marketing to sales to succession planning.
+Goal setting can play an important role in many different parts of your business, from starting a business to marketing to sales to succession planning.
 Goals provide direction, motivation and a clear way to measure your forward-moving progress.

 Without goals and a process for tracking your goals, you may have difficulty seeing the big picture and staying focused.
 Goal setting helps you build a bridge that can guide you from where you are right now to where you want to be.

 The tips below will help you get started with goal setting for your business, focus on the specifics of what you hope to accomplish, and start to put your plan into action.

 Start With a Dream